 Apple on Thursday released an update to Soundtrack, its loop-based music composition software, to coincide with this week’s NAMM 2004 conference in Anaheim, Calif.
 The new version of Soundtrack is

-from Apple’s Web site.
+available for download from Apple’s Web site.

 Soundtrack was first introduced bundled with Final Cut Pro 4.
 The software enables users to build royalty-free music compositions using thousands of loop files.
 In addition to Apple’s own “Apple Loops” format, Soundtrack supports importing files from ACID, AIFF and WAV formats.
 The resulting files can then be integrated with video, DVD and Web projects.
 Soundtrack also provides more than 30 pro audio effects from Apple and Emagic.